The Best Franchises for Veterans

 • Find a mentor.
 Veterans have the advantage of having a strong network from their time in service to the country.
 They know the value of building relationships and learning from the more experienced military members.
 Likewise, a veteran should take time to find a mentor who can help walk them through their business journey.

 • Be ready to face challenges.
-If there’s anyone who knows how to face a challenge, it’s a veteran.
-Vetrepreneurs should use their ability to face adversity and apply it to their business.
-Challenges will come up, so it’s best to accept them and continue moving forward without letting a setback completely derail you.
+If there’s anyone who knows how to face a challenge, it’s a veteran!
+Vetrepreneurs can use their ability to face adversity and apply it to their business.
+Challenges will come up – and a strong entrepreneur (with great support) can deftly navigate them.

 • Create strategic partnerships.
 Partnerships are one of the best ways to keep the momentum of your business going.
-Look for ways to partner with similar businesses who offer complementary services.
+Form close and meaningful relationships with other businesses and your clients.

 How do I certify my company as veteran-owned?

-Most certifications require you to show proof that you are veteran, so you’ll need your Department of Defence Form 214.
+Most certifications require you to show proof that you are a veteran, so you’ll need your Department of Defense Form 214.
 If you’re a service-disabled veteran, you’ll also need a letter of proof from the United States Department of Veteran Affairs.

 You will also want to make sure you qualify to be officially sanctioned as a veteran-owned business before going through the application process.
 To do so, you must own at least 51% of your company.

 Americans love supporting small business owners, and they’re especially happy to support vetrepreneurs.
-Many people will go out of their way to purchase from a veteran-owned company.
-Taking the time to certify your company as veteran-owned will be well worth the effort.
+As gratitude for your service to our nation, many customers will elect to purchase from a veteran-owned company.
+Taking the time to certify your company as veteran-owned will be well-worth the effort.

 Can you use your GI Bill to start a business?

-No, you cannot use your GI Bill directly to start a business.
-However, you can use your GI Bill to gain the education needed to become a successful entrepreneur.
+Although you cannot use your GI Bill directly to start a business, you can use your GI Bill to gain the education needed to become a successful entrepreneur.
 The right education is an invaluable asset in setting off on the right path with your business.

 • Active Duty Montgomery GI Bill